DamianPyCoder/Program___ReactJS_ElectronJS___SpotifyClon/README.md

     - [x] Configuring width and height.
     - [x] Changing the app title and icon.
 - [ ] Last refactoring and general check.
+- [ ] Creating the documentation
+- [ ] Expanding the app by implementing a comment system

 <p align="right">(<a href="#readme-top">back to top</a>)</p>